Skip to main content

 Speaker Disclosures:

-Financial: Frank Layman has an employment relationship with High Point University and receives compensation as a national and international speaker.
+Financial: Frank Layman has employment relationships with Randolph Hospital and the United States Army Reserve.
 He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Additional Info